louisgarnier/triton-1/README.md

 --> Two upstreams, pointing to https://github.com/Maxime93/triton.git
 If you don't have the upstream: `git add upstream https://github.com/Maxime93/triton.git`

+2. Fetch the latest code from upstream: `git fetch upstream master` & `git rebase upstream/master` to make sure you have the latest code localy.
-2. Create a new branch `git checkout -b newFeature`.
+3. Create a new branch `git checkout -b newFeature`.
-3. Code your implementation.
+4. Code your implementation.
-4. Once done (and tested), push you new branch tou your fork: `git push origin newFeature`
+5. Once done (and tested), push you new branch tou your fork: `git push origin newFeature`
-5. Submit a PR though to the upstream repo (Maxime93/triton) in the github Website.
+6. Submit a PR though to the upstream repo (Maxime93/triton) in the github Website.
-6. Once PR is merged do `git fetch upstream master` then `git rebase upstream/master` then `git push origin master`
+7. Once PR is merged do `git fetch upstream master` then `git rebase upstream/master` then `git push origin master`